Jaleen Roberts

 Jaleen Roberts (born November 19, 1998) is an American track and field athlete.
 Born with cerebral palsy, she has won medals for Team USA at the 2017 World Para Athletics Championships, 2019 Parapan American Games, and 2019 World Para Athletics Championships.

 Early life and education

 Roberts was born on November 19, 1998, in Tacoma, Washington.
 Although she was born with cerebral palsy, Roberts competed in soccer, wrestling, gymnastics and track growing up.
 While attending Mill Creek Middle School and Kent-Meridian High School, Roberts competed in wrestling, gymnastics, basketball and track.
 She decided to stick with wrestling and track in high school, where she qualified for the state wrestling tournament in both her junior and senior years.
+At a state-level track meet, Jaleen Roberts met her current coach David Greig, the development director and head coach for track and field at ParaSport Spokane.
+David Greig had been a coach for female cerebral palsy athletes for twenty years and was very impressed by Jaleen Roberts running style.
 By the conclusion of her high school career, Roberts was the co-recipient of Female Field Athlete of the Year with Jessica Heims.